Government spending in the United Kingdom

-Government spending in the United Kingdom, also referred to as public spending, is the total spent by Central Government departments and certain other bodies as authorised by Parliament through the Estimates process.
+Government spending in the United Kingdom, also referred to as public expenditure, is the total spent by Central Government departments and certain other bodies as authorised by Parliament through the Estimates process.
 It includes net spending by the three devolved governments: the Scottish Government, the Welsh Government and the Northern Ireland Executive.

 For the financial year 2023–24, total government spending is expected to be £1,189 billion.

 The UK government has spent more than it has raised in taxation since financial year 2001–02, creating a budget deficit and leading to growing debt interest payments.

 Average government spending per person is higher in Scotland, Wales and Northern Ireland than it is in England.
 In financial year 2021–22, spending per head in England was £15.2k, whereas in Scotland it was £17.7k, in Wales it was £16.9k and in Northern Ireland it was £17.5k.

 Components of government spending

 Pie chart of UK government spending, 2023–24.

 The most significant area of government spending is welfare (£341 billion in financial year 2023–24), with the largest single element of this being for the State Pension, which totals £124 billion.
 Other kinds of welfare payment such as Universal Credit sum to £83 billion, while £35 billion is spent on disability benefits.

 Elsewhere, significant public spending is dedicated to health as a result of the taxpayer-funded National Health Service.
 In financial year 2023–24, £177 billion is budgeted for NHS England.

 Around half of the funding Local Authorities receive in England is through central government spending, principally from the Department for Levelling Up, Housing and Communities.
 This comes in the form of both a core grant to councils to cover operating costs, known as the Local Government Finance Settlement, and grants for specific initiatives such as the Levelling Up Fund.

 Debt interest has grown as a proportion of government spending in the last few years as a result of rising interest rates, and increased debt due to primarily to the cost of the COVID pandemic.
 In financial year 2018–19, debt interest was £43 billion - around 5% of total government spending compared to around 10% in 2023–24.

 HM Treasury controls the overall budget for administration in central government, which largely comprises staff costs.
 In 2023–24, this totalled £14 billion.